yonbergman/dotenv-sync/README.md

-# Dotenv::Sync
+# dotenv-sync

-Dotenv-sync is a small utility that lets you sync `.env` secrets in your repo.
+dotenv-sync is a small utility that lets you sync `.env` secrets in your repo.

 This assumes you use [dotenv](https://github.com/bkeepers/dotenv) to manage and load your environment variables locally and relies on the fact that _dotenv_ supports environment specific dotenv files.